Juke-Duke/ScalarKit/README.md

     new ArgumentOutOfRangeException("Try a smaller number") });
 ```
 > **Note** The value or error type will be implicitly converted to the `ErrorProne` type, however, any `IEnumerable` of errors can only be passed in through the constructor.
-This is due to interfaces not being able to be implicitly convert to a type.
+This is due to interfaces not being able to implicitly convert to a type.

 ### Using an ErrorProne
 The method you will use often is `Inspect`, as this is how ErrorPrones build up their container of errors with a very fluent syntax.